reuters-graphics/style/packages/guide/snippets/writing-snippets.md

 2. Create a new markdown file in `packages/guide/snippets`.
 For example, `reusable-charts.md`.

 3. We use YAML front matter in each snippet file to make it searchable within the style guide.
-You should add at least a title to yours, but are encouraged to add a description and category tags.
+You should add at least a title to yours, but are encouraged to add a description and category tags like this:

   ```
   ---